Seoul Pride goes ahead in shadow of rising anti-LGBTQ rhetoric

-Seoul’s Pride parade takes place Saturday following months of wrangling after officials rejected an application from organizers to hold it at the usual spot in front of City Hall.
+Tens of thousands of people gathered on Saturday afternoon in Seoul for the city’s Pride parade, following months of wrangling with officials who had rejected an application to hold the event at its usual spot in front of City Hall.

-The annual event, which began 23 years ago as a gathering of a few dozen people, is expected to attract more than 100,000 people to the capital’s Euljiro business district.
-The location, at a major intersection that will be closed down for the festivities and march, is about a kilometer away from the usual spot in grassy Seoul Plaza, a symbolic location often used by unions and other groups for protests.
+The annual celebration, which began 23 years ago as a gathering of a few dozen people, was expected to attract more than 100,000 people to the capital’s Euljiro business district.
+The new location was at a major intersection about half a mile away from the traditional site in grassy Seoul Plaza, a symbolic spot often used by unions and other protest groups.

-Both Pride organizers and a Christian group applied to host events on July 1 at City Hall, but municipal authorities gave permission to the Christian youth concert instead, saying that it was more family-friendly, despite the fact that Pride had taken place there since 2015.
-The organization hosting the concert, the Christian CTS Cultural Foundation, is linked to CTS broadcasting, which has made anti-gay remarks on-air.
+Locals and tourists cheered as the parade got underway, with revelers draped in rainbow flags, walking under colorful umbrellas or fanning themselves after a heat warning was issued earlier in the day.

 With your current subscription plan you can comment on stories.
 However, before writing your first comment, please create a display name in the Profile section of your subscriber account page.